-- From 15:20 to 16:15, Alberto talks about the benefits of this new policy.
+- From 15:20 to 16:15, Alberto Cairo talks about the benefits of this new policy.
 He shows how it is producing concrete results.

 - At 16:15 is the other take-away statement from this speech: “Scraps of men do not exist.”
 What a memorable line!

-- From 17:35 to 18:45, Alberto tells a final, humorous story to help bring the talk to a conclusion on a high note.
+- From 17:35 to 18:45, Alberto Cairo tells a final, humorous story to help bring the talk to a conclusion on a high note.
 As I have many Italian friends, I particularly appreciated the part about “shouting like an Italian”.
 And then, to conclude by saying that he doesn’t know what the future holds, but that Najmuddin and his friends probably already have something in mind, was terrific.

 This is a fantastic talk on so many levels.
 Although every speech can always be improved, the ideas that occurred to me as I watched are really just a few minor adjustments around the edges.
 Here are my thoughts on how the speech could be further polished:

-- At 5:07, Alberto shows a great slide of the streets of Kabul.
+- At 5:07, Alberto Cairo shows a great slide of the streets of Kabul.
 We get a clear sense of the size and also the desolation.
 But the slide seems out of place here.
 I think it would be much more effective to show it around 3:30.
 That is the point at which Alberto begins to recount the story of Mahmoud and his son Rafi who were in the middle of the street, frantically trying get to safety.
 It would give a sense of the distance he had to cover and the desperation he must have felt.

-- Alberto is standing far back from the audience.
+- Alberto Cairo is standing far back from the audience.
 You can see his position on the stage at 0:35 to 0:40 (and he even takes a half step backward).
-Now, to be fair, he might have been told to remain in the centre of the red carpet because of the different camera angles, and I can understand that.
+Now, to be fair, he had to remain in the centre of the red carpet because of the different camera angles, and I can understand that.
 However, in cases where you are not similarly constrained, it is always better to “shrink the distance” between you and the audience.
 So move up to the edge of the stage and, if you can, move with purpose from side to side to connect with the different sides of the room.

 But what an impressive talk by an impressive man!